-After three successful years of honing their craft writing speculative feature-length screenplays and TV serials that have made headway in international screenwriting competitions (Page, Shore, Screencraft) - both as a partnership and on solo projects - they decided it was high time they moved into self-production.
-They set about writing their debut short film, 'Porphyrophobia' - a surreal comedy-drama about a troubled young man with a stange phobia and his pandering mother.
+'Shunk Films is a indie production company, headed by Bristol-based filmmakers Paul Holbrook and Sam Dawe.
+Both writers and directors, they are long time collaborators as well as cousins.
+Avid movie lovers, in 2010, they took their love of the medium to the next logical step and jumped into the world of spec-screenwriting.
+After finding small successes in the industry and honing their craft writing speculative feature-length screenplays and TV serials that have made headway in international screenwriting competitions (Page, Shore, Screencraft, Nicholl) - both as a partnership and on solo projects - they soon decided it was high time they moved into self-production.
+They set about writing and producing their debut collaboration; a short film called 'Porphyrophobia'.

-Whilst the pair continue working on an ever growing screenwriting portfolio and with a packed roster of projects in development, they continue to seek out new avenues in which to tell diverse, colourful stories with the ultimate aim being to eventually write and direct their first feature film.
+Whilst the pair continue working on an ever growing portfolio of stories with a packed roster of projects 'in development', they continue to seek out new avenues in which to tell diverse, colourful stories with the ultimate aim being to eventually write and direct their first feature film.

 The twosome are also part of BaftaXCrew class of 2019 and the Shore Director's Roster 2019.